AnakinStrive/saving_baby_yoda/README.md

 # Saving Baby Yoda
-The council has given me the task of searching the galaxy to find this baby Yoda.
-I will do my duty but this is the job of a padawan not a Jedi Master like me.
+The Sith has given us the task of searching the galaxy to find this baby Yoda.
+We will do our duty as a loyal soldiers of the Sith.

 We build a simple prediction model using the galaxies.csv and planet.csv data set for predicting a ship's crew size.
 This project is organized as follows: